dlinssen/sunbather/wiki/FAQ.md

 The safest way is to add another entry in the _sunbather/src/planets.txt_ file, with the same parameter values, but a different "name" and "SEDname" (the "full name" can be the same).

 Alternatively and more prone to mistakes, the `construct_parker.py` and `convergeT_parker.py` modules also has the `-SEDname` argument which allows you to specify a different name of the SED file without making a new entry in the _planets.txt_ file.
-In this case, it is **strongly adviced** to use a different `-pdir` and `-dir` (that references the SED type) as well.
+In this case, it is **strongly advised** to use a different `-pdir` and `-dir` (that references the SED type) as well.

 ## Why do I have to specify a `-pdir` and a `-dir`?